zephyrproject-rtos/zephyr/doc/collaboration/collaboration.rst

 Collaboration Guidelines
 ########################

-Thank you for your interest in collaborating with the Tiny Mountain project.
+Thank you for your interest in collaborating with the Zephyr Project.
 These guidelines provide you an overview of the best ways to collaborate with the rest of the team.
 Read them carefully before submitting any work for review.